loay106/IOT_W25_SURFER_DATA_COLLECTION/README.md

 8. unit.config:

-   This file includes WIFI details and sensor params that need to be privided.
+   This file includes WIFI details and sensor params that need to be provided.

 # Arduino/ESP libraries used for the project:
    RTClib (by Adafruit) - version 2.1.4